Fishing - Fall Crappie Fishing Tactics

 Line

 Use 4- to 8-pound test line in most cases.
-Lighter line makes a more natural presentation and reduces resistance in the water.
-It also helps you detect bites more clearly.
-In very heavy cover, you may need to adjust slightly, but for most fall situations, light line is the right choice.
+Lighter line creates a more natural presentation and reduces resistance in the water.
+It also helps you feel subtle bites more clearly.

 Hooks and Jigs